Griff's Hamburgers

-Griff's Hamburgers, or Griff's Burger Bar, is a regional fast food chain founded in 1960 by Griff's of America, Inc. of Kansas City, Missouri, United States.
+Griff's Hamburgers, or Griff's Burger Bar, is a regional fast food chain founded in 1960 by Griff's of America, Inc. of Kansas City, Missouri, United States and opened their first location in Wichita, Kansas.
 At one time, they had locations nationwide with the majority in the South near highway exits.

 Griff's was named for the founder, HJ Griffith.

 The restaurant buildings were of a patented A-frame design, produced by Valentine Diner of Wichita, Kansas.
 Later restaurants sported more conventional architecture.
 A bright yellow sign read HAMBURGERS in big block capitals.
 The restaurants offered both drive-thrus and patio dining.

-Most of the stores were located in high traffic locations, such as near a highway off-ramp, or along Route 66.
-There was one on the corner of Caruthers and Independence in Cape Girardeau, Missouri in the 1960s, catty corner from old Central High School.
+Most of the stores were located in high traffic locations, such as near a highway off-ramp or along Route 66.
+Some Griff's locations have been demolished and rebuilt for a more modern appearance.

-Cory Griffin, the Great-Grandson of founder Harold J. Griffith Relocated the Corporate headquarters for Griff's to Dallas, Texas.
+Cory Griffin, the great-grandson of founder Harold J. Griffith, relocated the Griff's corporate headquarters to Dallas, Texas.
 Stores remain open in Bossier City, Ruston and Shreveport, Louisiana; Albuquerque, New Mexico; and Dallas, Fort Worth, Haltom City, Garland, Irving, Mesquite, and San Antonio, Texas.
-A location in Sedalia, Missouri closed in late 2011, and locations in Colorado closed in 2015..
-Albuquerque location closed in 2023 due to safety concerns.
-Google street view shows the building is demolished and the site fenced off as of 2024.
+A location in Sedalia, Missouri closed in late 2011, and locations in Colorado closed in 2015.
+The Albuquerque location closed in July 2023 due to safety concerns.
+Shortly after, the building was demolished.